-Do you have more questions about forming a qualified domestic trust as part of your estate plan?
+Planning your estate?
 Look to Janet Brewer, Esq. for thorough and thoughtful estate planning advice.
-Janet’s more than 20 years of legal experience will give you confidence and peace of mind.
+Janet’s more than 20 years of legal experience and her knowledge of international and tax issues will give you confidence and peace of mind.
+You can read more about Janet here.
 To schedule a “Get Acquainted” meeting, visit Janet's website or call her office at (650) 469-8206.